POLICY AND PROCEDURES MANUAL

 5. By early to mid February the Program Chair shall create the Annual Meeting schedule and program booklet, which shall be reviewed by the Officers.

 6. By mid-February the President shall post the program booklet and other Annual Meeting information, such as accommodations, on the MAAR Web site and shall make online registration available to the membership.

 7. During the Annual Meeting, the Coordinator shall be responsible for distributing name tags and program booklets to registered participants and managing on-site registration.

-8. Following the Meeting, the Coordinator shall distribute an electronic survey requesting feedback from those who attended.
+8. Following the Meeting, the Coordinator may distribute an electronic survey requesting feedback from those who attended.

 An annual Business Meeting of the MAAR shall be held during each Annual Meeting and shall be open to all who are attending the MAAR Annual Meeting, although only members of the MAAR shall be able to vote on regional matters, if required.
 The purpose of the Business Meeting is to inform members of actions taken by the Regional Board of Directors, announce the results of the election of Officers, and present paper awards and for any other business that may properly arise.
 If the election of Officers does not occur via electronic (online) voting before the Annual Meeting, then the election of Officers shall occur by paper ballot during the Business Meeting.